 - 1 english cucumber

 - Place a rack in the top half on the oven and preheat to 400ºF.
 Line two baking sheets with parchment paper or lightly-greased foil, and warm a large skillet over moderate heat.

-- While the onion mixture is cooling, stir together the ingredients for the yogurt sauce and season to taste with additional salt if needed, and freshly ground pepper.
+- While the onion mixture is cooling, prepare the yogurt sauce.
+Zest the lemon before juicing and reserve for the meatball mixture.
+Stir together the ingredients for the yogurt sauce and season to taste with additional salt if needed, and freshly ground pepper.
 Set aside.